Storm Carlotta weakens over Mexico's Pacific coast, two dead

 | ACAPULCO, Mexico

-ACAPULCO, Mexico Tropical Storm Carlotta weakened into a tropical depression on Saturday after battering Mexico's Pacific coast and killing at least two children whose house collapsed in a landslide.
+ACAPULCO, Mexico Hurricane Carlotta weakened into a tropical storm on Saturday after battering Mexico's Pacific coast and killing at least two children when their house collapsed in a landslide.

-The government of Mexico previously lifted the hurricane warning from Salina Cruz to Acapulco after Carlotta made landfall in the southern state of Oaxaca on Friday night, dumping rain on mountainous villages along the coast.
+The government of Mexico lifted the hurricane warning from Salina Cruz to Acapulco after Carlotta made landfall in the southern state of Oaxaca on Friday, dumping rain on mountainous villages along the coast.

-Carlotta became a Category 2 hurricane on the Saffir-Simpson intensity scale before weakening to a tropical storm earlier Saturday.

 "The damage occurred during the night so we are still gathering information.
-There was no major flooding but a lot of rain and strong winds," said Tovar.
+There was no major flooding but a lot of ran and strong winds," said Tovar.

-Farther north, heavy rains lashed the tourist resort of Acapulco overnight.
-Skies were overcast in the resort on Saturday, but tourists returned to the beaches and hotel pools.
+Heavy rains lashed the tourist resort of Acapulco further north overnight, but the showers had largely subsided by the morning.

-Melquiades Olemedo, head of emergency services for Acapulco city, said no major damages were reported - only sporadic power outages and trees downed by winds that reached 40 mph (60 kph).

-Carlotta was located 50 miles (80 km) north-northeast of Acapulco on Saturday mid-morning as winds decreased to 35 miles per hour (55 kph), the U.S. National Hurricane Center said.
+Carlotta was located 40 miles (70 km) north of Acapulco on Saturday morning with winds of 45 miles-per-hour (75 kph), the U.S. National Hurricane Center said.

-The storm is forecast to swirl inland over southern Mexico for the next couple of days, dumping between 4 to 8 inches (100 to 200 mm) of rain through Monday, the Miami-based center said.
+The storm is forecast to swirl inland over southern Mexico for the next several days, dumping between 4 to 8 inches (100 to 200 cm) of rain through Monday, the Miami-based center said.

 "These rains could cause life-threatening flash floods and mudslides," the center said, adding that isolated rains of up to 15 inches (375 mm) are possible.